Cariboo Chilcotin Travel Guide

 Williams Lake is best known for its Stampede where you can join the rodeo action of the Cariboo Chilcotin.
-For a week in early June, you can experience wild and colourful western hospitality.
-Bull riding, steer wrestling and other rodeo events draw cowboys and crowds from far.
+For a week in early June, you can experience wild and colourful Western hospitality.
+Bull riding, steer wrestling and other rodeo events draw cowboys and crowds from afar.

-William Lakes also has a great museum worth visiting.
+William Lakes also has a great Visitor Centre and a museum worth visiting.
 Another good reason to stop is the Discovery and Visitor Centre, a huge log building with lots of regional information.